 Closing accounts – discuss procedure for funds left in the account.

-PROCEDURE FOR RECONCILIATION OF REAL ESTATE ESCROW ACCOUNT
+PROCEDURE FOR RECONCILIATION OF REAL ESTATE ESCROW ACCOUNT AND/OR ANY E-RECORDING ACCOUNTS FOR PAYMENTS OF RECORDING FEES AND/OR TAXES.

 All deposits and disbursements will be entered into (escrow software) in the Client Ledger.